pola-rs/polars/README.md

 ### Handles larger-than-RAM data

-If you have data that does not fit into memory, Polars' [LazyFrame](https://docs.pola.rs/py-polars/html/reference/lazyframe/index.html) is able to process your query (or parts of your query) in a streaming fashion.
+If you have data that does not fit into memory, Polars' query engine is able to process your query (or parts of your query) in a streaming fashion.
 This drastically reduces memory requirements, so you might be able to process your 250GB dataset on your laptop.
 Collect with `collect(streaming=True)` to run the query streaming.
 (This might be a little slower, but it is still very fast!)

 ## Setup